aws-samples/aws-cloudwatch-building-dashboard-outside-aws-console/README.md

 ## Multi-account Dashboards

-The widget definition supports an optional parameter called accountId.
+The widget definition JSON supports an optional parameter called accountId.
 This defaults to the account the Lambda is running in.
+You can use the accountId parameter to specify the account where the metric(s) live.
+Enabling you to build cross-account dashboards.

+`"accountId": 1234567`